 Professor Sokol graduated from Yale Law School, where she served as Articles Editor for the Yale Human Rights and Development Law Journal and was a member of the Allard K. Lowenstein International Human Rights Clinic.
 After law school, she clerked for Judge Carolyn Dineen King of the United States Court of Appeals for the Fifth Circuit and worked as an associate in the appellate section of Vinson & Elkins, LLP.
-She then worked as a policy analyst for the Center for Progressive Reform, writing a number of papers and articles on environmental and public health issues, with a focus on government transparency and corporate accountability.
-The year before coming to Loyola, she was a fellow at Georgetown University Law Center’s O’Neill Institute for National and Global Health Law.
-She is admitted to practice in the state of Texas and the U.S. Court of Appeals for the Fifth Circuit.
+She then worked as a policy analyst for the Center for Progressive Reform and as a fellow at Georgetown University Law Center’s O’Neill Institute for National and Global Health Law.
+View her publications.

 Areas of Expertise: Climate Law & Policy, Environmental Law, International Law, Torts, Products Liability